itsvishy321/Markdown-Editor-App/README.md

 ## 💻Getting Started

-To run the React-Mark-Pro locally, follow these steps:
+To run the Markdown FLow locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/its-kumar-yash/react-markdown-editor-app.git`
 2. Navigate to the project directory: `cd react-markdown-editor`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your web browser and visit `http://localhost:3000` to access the React-Mark-Pro.
+5. Open your web browser and visit `http://localhost:3000` to access the Markdown FLow.

 ## 📑Markdown Cheatsheet